Lingzhi Yuan

 selected publications

-- PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models2025Submitted to CVPR 2025
+- PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models2025Arxiv Pre-print

 - MMDT: Decoding the Trustworthiness and Safety of Multimodal Foundation Models2025ICLR 2025